Breastfeeding Guide

 Breast milk - the most precious, the most special legacy you may leave to your baby… Breast milk, which alone perfectly meets the baby's physiological and psychosocial needs for the first six months after birth, plays a significant role in establishing the bond between mother and baby.
 Only breastfeeding for the first six months, continuing breastfeeding along with complementary foods after six months, and sustaining breastfeeding until the age of two provides countless benefits for the baby.

-breastfeeding extend beyond the breastfeeding period and have significant positive effects on long-term health.
+The benefits of breastfeeding extend beyond the breastfeeding period and have significant positive effects on long-term health.
 Therefore, the importance of breastfeeding as a basis for a healthy life is undeniable.

 Breastfeeding is beneficial not only for the baby but also for the mother.
 It is a delightful journey in which both the mother and the baby will learn together.